 Dr Fernando Otero is a Senior Lecturer in the School of Computing at Kent and joins iCSS as an Associate member.
 His research interests include machine learning, bio-inspired algorithms, data mining and knowledge discovery with a particular interest on fairness and interpretability.
 Fernando was recently interviewed by BBC radio Kent on the new £50 featuring Alan Turing.
-Read the related news story: www.kent.ac.uk/computing/news/ 2833/fernando-otero-interviewed-by-bbc-radiokent-on-new-50-note-featuring-alan-turing
+Read the story and listen to the interview (at 2:28:50).

-Congratulations to Dr Jason Nurse who has been made an Associate Fellow of the Royal United Services Institute (RUSI).
+Congratulation to Dr Jason Nurse who has been made an Associate Fellow of the Royal United Services Institute (RUSI).
 RUSI is the world's oldest and the UK's leading defence and security think tank.
 Its mission is to inform, influence and enhance public debate on a safer and more stable world.
 RUSI is a research-led institute, producing independent, practical and innovative analysis to address today's complex challenges.
 Jason has been collaborating with RUSI over the last year on the topic of Cyber insurance as a way to incentivise improved security risk management practices.